 Should you be offering vegetables to your guests on Thanksgiving eve?
 Why not?
 Fall and winter offer a plethora of new vegetables that can make for tasty main dishes.
 Some might include Stuffed Portobello Mushrooms, Acorn Squash with Walnuts & Cranberry, and Grilled Chipotle Lime Cauliflower Steaks.

-So these were few of the recipes that I have planned to try these holiday season rather than the monotonous turkey.
+So these were a few of the recipes that I had planned to try this holiday season rather than the monotonous turkey.
 What about you?
 Do you want to skip the turkey too?
 What’s your favorite alternative?
 Which one listed here gives you goosebumps?